justinkang221/justinkang221.github.io/_pages/about.md

 About Me
 ======

+* I am a Graduate Student at the University of California, Berkeley, supervised by <https://people.eecs.berkeley.edu/~kannanr/>Prof. Kannan Ramchandran</a>
-* I am a Graduate Student at the University of Toronto in Ontario, Canada, supervised by <a href='https://www.comm.utoronto.ca/~weiyu/'>Prof. Wei Yu</a>.
+* Previously, I completed my Master's of Applied Science at The University of Toronto supervised by <a href='https://www.comm.utoronto.ca/~weiyu/'>Prof. Wei Yu</a>.
-* My research interests are communication systems, information theory, signal processing and statistical learning.
+* My research interests include signal and information processing,  machine learning, privacy in learning.
 * In 2019 I received my B.A.Sc. from the <a href='https://www.ubc.ca/'>University of British Columbia</a> in <a href="https://www.engphys.ubc.ca/">Engineering Physics</a>.